SibghatullahSheikh/XSocketsNinject/README.md

 If you already have service and repository layers you might want to use them from XSockets instead of writing new logic.
 Many solutions uses Ninject for IoC and in this example I show howto boost your existing architecture to realtime.

+The example architecture is based on EntityFramework CodeFirst together with UnitOfWork and RepositoryPattern

 # For who´?
 Anyone interested in realtime development with knowledge of C# and JavaScript